Past Simple

 I went to the cinema yesterday.

-We often use the past simple with indefinite time adverb like 'the other day,' 'ages ago,' 'a long time ago.'
-They all refer to a past time.
+The past simple tense is usually used with adverbs of time like 'yesterday,' 'last week/month/year,' 'the other day,' 'when I was young' or '*a long time ago,' etc. They all refer to a point of time in the past.
 Look at these examples:

 I met my wife a long time ago.